20 Secrets of Getting Organized

 This is one of my favorite tips because it is so powerful.

 Ever wonder why it is so easy to keep a space neat in someone else’s home?
 Because you are the guest and not the resident.
 When you are the guest, you tend to put things away just as you found them.
-Instead of pulling 20 things out of a drawer to find one item leaving stuff out to sit until you have the energy to put it all back, carefully find what you are looking for without making a mess.
-A simple tip that can really help keep open surfaces tidy and neat.
+Instead of pulling 20 things out of a drawer to find one item leaving stuff out to sit until you have the energy to put it all back, you carefully find what you are looking for without making a mess.

 Secret #4.
 Remove it Don’t Just Move it